wwWallet/wallet-ios-wrapper/README.md

 Wrapping
 --------

 This iOS application "wraps" the https://funke.wwwallet.org/ website, providing direct interaction with Apple passkeys and Bluetooth communication with a external Wallet Reader (verifier).
-The wrapping happens by loading the website inside an Android native `WKWebView` and utilizes native Bluetooth libraries to perform local proximity presentment via Bluetooth Low Energy (BLE) following ISO/IEC 18013-5:2021 specifications.
+The wrapping happens by loading the website inside an iOS native `WKWebView` and utilizes native Bluetooth libraries to perform local proximity presentment via Bluetooth Low Energy (BLE) following ISO/IEC 18013-5:2021 specifications.

 Presentment